-For $k=1,2, \ldots ,p$, the $k$th pass starts from $\pi_{k-1}$ and this list (or permutation) is divided into $h_k$ separate sublists or {\em $h_k$-chains} of length $n/h_k$, where the $h$th $h_k$-chain ($1 \leq h \leq h_k$) consists of the keys in positions $j \bmod h_k=h$ of the main list $\pi_{k-1}$ ($j=1, \ldots , n$).
-The insertion sort of a $h_k$-chain goes as follows.
+For $k=1,2, \ldots ,p$, the $k$th pass starts from $\sigma_{k-1}$ and this list (or permutation) is divided into $h_k$ separate sublists or {\em $h_k$-chains} of length about $n/h_k$: if $n=\lfloor n/h_k \rfloor +r$ then the initial $r$ sublists have length $\lfloor n/h_k \rfloor +1$ and the remaining $h_k-r$ sublists have length $\lfloor n/h_k \rfloor$.
+The $h$th $h_k$-chain ($1 \leq h \leq h_k$) consists of the keys in positions $j \bmod h_k=h$ where $j$ is a position in the main list $j \in [1,n]$.
+The insertion sort of an $h_k$-chain goes as follows.
 We start at the left end.
 If the second key is less than the first key then the second key is swapped with the first key.
 Otherwise nothing happens.
 This creates a new $h_k$-chain.
 If the third key is smaller than the first key or the second key in the new $h_k$-chain, then the third key is inserted in its correct position in the $<$-order before the first key or in between the first key and the second key.
 Otherwise nothing happens.
 We continue this way.
 The $i$th key is inserted in its correct position in the $<$-order in the initial segment of the current $h_k$-chain consisting of the first key through the $(i-1)$th key.
 All keys greater than the $i$th key in this initial segment move one position to the right.
 This is possible since the inserted key left a gap at the $i$th position of the current $h_k$-chain.
-An {\em inversion} is a swap of key $i$ with key $j$ which changes list $\ldots ij \ldots$ to list $\ldots ji\ldots$.
-We can view the insertion above as the $i$th key changing place with the key before it (an inversion), then changing place with the key before that (a second inversion), and so on, untill it ends up in its correct position.
-The inversions it had to make to do so is called its {\em insertion path}.
+An {\em inversion} is a swap of key $i$ with key $j$ which changes list $\ldots ji \ldots$ to list $\ldots ij\ldots .$ We can view the insertion above as the $i$th key changing place with the key before it (an inversion), then changing place with the key before that (a second inversion), and so on, until it ends up in its correct position.
+The inversions involved are called its {\em insertion path}.
 By the time the final key is inserted in its correct position in the $<$-order the $h_k$-chain involved is sorted.